 Yes.
 Pursuant to N.C.
 Gen. Stat. § 64-36 and 13 NCAC 12 .0906, an employer may take exception to the department’s determination that employees were not properly e-verified and/or to the department’s assessment of a civil money penalty by filing a written petition for a contested case hearing with the N.C.
 Office of Administrative Hearings pursuant to Chapter 150B, Article 3 of the N.C.
 General Statutes.

 North Carolina’s E-Verify law does not make a distinction between a new hire and a rehire.
-However, the U.S. Citizenship and Immigration Services’ (which runs the E-Verify system) website maintains a question and answer page that addresses this topic and clarifies that a rehire is always considered a new hire for E-Verify purposes.
-Click on the following link for the specific question and answer regarding this topic.
+However, the U.S. Citizenship and Immigration Services’ (which runs the E-Verify system) website maintains a question and answer page that addresses this and other topics.
+See

 An employer is presumed to be in compliance with North Carolina’s E-verify law if the employer verifies the work authorization of an employee using E-Verify within three business days after the employee’s date of hire.
 See 13 NCAC 12 .0903(a).
 “Date of hire” is defined in 13 NCAC 12 .0902(2) as “the first day that an individual meets the definition of being an ‘employee’ of an ‘employer’ as set forth in G.S.
 64-25.”

 Further, the Memorandum of Understanding that employers sign upon enrolling in E-Verify requires that the employer initiate E-Verify procedures for new employees within three employer business days after the employee has been hired and after the Form I-9 has been completed.

 9. Can my company use E-Verify while we are still evaluating an application for employment?